 Projects.
 I'm part of Berkeley's security research group.
 I am PI for SCRUB, the Intel Science and Technology Center for Secure Computing, and for the DHOSA project.
-I am also an active member of the TRUST and ACCURATE centers.
+I am also an active member of the TRUST and ACCURATE centers, and I'm part of the Science of Security project.
 In the past, I was a co-founder of the ISAAC research group.

 Publications.
 My technical papers and publications are all available online.
 Some of my technical talks are also available, too.

 Teaching.
 I am co-teaching CS C79 (Societal Risks and the Law) in Spring 2013.
 (You might also be interested in CS 294-90 (Cryptography and Cryptanalysis).)
 See my past teaching.

 Students.
 I'm lucky to have the chance to work with a group of outstanding graduate students and postdocs: Thurston Dang, Serge Egelman, Ian Fischer, Sakshi Jain, Michael McCoyd, Paul Pearce, Rebecca Pottenger, Cynthia Sturton, and Chris Thompson.
 See also the students I've graduated.